ssiloti/bep-persistent-credit/one-hop-rep.rst

     The local state of the sender at the recipient.

 receipts
-    A list of receipt dictionaries, one for each of the intermediaries listed in the ``attribution`` message.
+    A list of receipt representations, one for each of the intermediaries listed in the ``attribution`` message.
 Clients SHOULD omit the id and recipient keys.
 Clients MUST validate the id and recipient keys if they are present.

 This message MUST only be sent on a connection which the client has received an ``attribution`` message on.
 This message MUST be ignored if received on a connection which the client has not sent an ``attribution`` message on.